Max Coleman: Post-apartheid government: 1994–1996

-Order of Luthuli: 2021
+Recognition and honours

 In November 2021, President Cyril Ramaphosa awarded Coleman the Order of Luthuli in silver "for his contribution to the fight for liberation and promotion of human rights through active involvement in lobbying utilising both civic organisations and government institutions".
 His wife received the honour at the same time and afterwards they released a joint statement that was highly critical of the ANC and government, writing: The freedoms Nelson Mandela and the ANC so bravely fought for, the vision of egalitarian, non-racial democracy, is today but a flickering glimmer of the light that shone brightly on 27 April 1994.
 State capture and thuggery have corrupted not only the state, but the minds and soul of the ANC.
 They have attempted to steal the freedom, vision and hopes of the nation.
 They cannot be allowed to succeed.
 The ANC must rid itself of corrupt elements, the democratic state must be restored to its historic duty to put South Africans first.

+The Colemans jointly received the Mahatma Gandhi Satyagraha Award from the Gandhi Development Trust in 2014.

 Personal life and death

 In 1953, Coleman married Audrey Coleman (née Goldman), the sister of an old friend whose anti-apartheid activism – initially through women's organisation Black Sash – predated her husband's.
-They had four sons: Keith, Brian, Neil and Colin.
-Colin Coleman is a banker and Neil Coleman was a longtime Congress of South African Trade Unions official before he co-founded the Institute for Economic Justice, a left-leaning think tank in Johannesburg.
+They had four sons: Keith, Brian, Neil, and Colin.
+Colin Coleman is a banker and academic, and Neil Coleman was a longtime Congress of South African Trade Unions official before he co-founded the Institute for Economic Justice, a left-leaning think tank in Johannesburg.

 Coleman died in his sleep on 16 January 2022, aged 95.
 President Ramaphosa made a video address at his memorial.

+On 6 February 2022, the 40th anniversary of Neil Aggett's death in custody, there was a commemoration to honour Aggett at Westpark Cemetery, organised by the Kathrada Foundation.
+His de facto widow Liz Floyd addressed the group, and paid tribute to Coleman, George Bizos, and Frank Dutton, who fought for justice for Aggett and other detainees.